jason-witter/sample_app-1/README.md

 </form>
 ```

-However, from a 508 perspective there's a number of things wrong here.
+This is a functional bare bones form, however, from a 508 perspective there are a number of things wrong here.
   - All the inputs need labels
   - Associated radio buttons require fieldsets
   - Corresponding name/description for the related radio buttons should go in the legend

-To fix this we could do something like this:
+To fix this we could do something like the following:

 ```ruby
 # views/address/new.html.erb